WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 capabilities enabled across multiple account-abstraction-enabled chains will complicate and advance cross-chain engineering substantially.
-Today, [Identity.com](https://identity.com) provides an on-chain permissioned Token implemenation based on their Gateway Protocol design with implementations on both Solana and EVM.
+Today, [Identity.com](https://identity.com) provides an on-chain permissioned Token implementation based on their Gateway Protocol design with implementations on both Solana and EVM.
 In this way, did:sol allows its holders to link keys from both environments (`ed25519` and `secp256k1`); as such patterns become more common, the authors expect the privacy landscape could change as much as the